210 Beacon is located on the north side of Beacon, between Clarendon and Dartmouth, with 208 Beacon to the east and 212 Beacon to the west.

 By 1876, Anne Hubbard was living at 210 Beacon once again.
 Gorham Hubbard and Katherine Dean Hubbard continued to live with her.
 Ellen Frothingham may also have lived with them, but by 1877 was living at 9 Exeter.

-Katherine Hubbard married in January of 1914 to Thomas Jefferson Newbold and moved to New York.
+Katherine Hubbard married in January of 1914 to Thomas Jefferson Newbold of New York.
+After their marriage, they traveled abroad for about two years and then made their home at 307 Beacon.

 Gorham Hubbard died in April of 1921.
 In his will, he left 210 Beacon to his unmarried children, Gorham, Jr. and Elizabeth.
 They moved soon after his death and leased the house to others.